bmihelac/pouchdb-redux-helper/README.md

 * `createCRUD` function for creating reducers, actionTypes, actions and route paths.

-* helper functions for connectiong components with store
+* helper functions for connecting components with store

 pouchdb-redux-helpers uses and depends on: